KevinConti/kevinconti/content/blog/softwareideas-daily-blog/index.md

 A third but unrelated one is that I need to put some effort into tracking analytics in the app.
 I'll add Mixpanel as a third task for today.
 I don't need fancy tracking here, but I need to understand what % of paid users are coming to the website, what % of those are actually reading the bonus content, clicking through to the partnerships, etc. I honestly forgot about needing to track this until right now.

 Alright, hopefully I'll have finished all three of these for tomorrow.

+#### August 20th

+**$3,231 MRR, $10,196 in sales, 8.19% Conversion Rate (goal is 12.15%)**

+I've been slacking on these daily updates.
+I can't believe it's almost been a week since I wrote one.
+Here's a quick recap:

+-   The membership site has launched to seemingly positive responses, and Blake has reached out and told me that he's already seen the partnership sale go through, which is great.

+-   We've hit two impressive milestones: $3k MRR and $10k in sales (more on that in a moment).

+-   Conversion rate has continued to climb, from our original 6.07% now up to 8.19%.

+All of these are awesome, and I've posted an [IH milestone](https://www.indiehackers.com/product/softwareideas-io/hit-3k-mrr--MFAVP6ZoUvIzwxTXEro) today to talk about it, but here I want to talk about the \$10k number.

+##### \$10k in sales

+With SoftwareIdeas' churn numbers being unclear, total sales is a guiding light for me.
+It means that, if 100% of users churn but growth stays the same, I can expect to be doing roughly \$10k in sales every 45 days (the # of days since launch).

+To me, that's far more impressive than the $3k MRR number.
+It's about $80,000/year annualized, which is _just_ under my salary as a developer.
+And realistically, not everyone will churn, meaning that if growth were to continue, I should expect that I'll make more this year from Software Ideas than from my developer job.
+That's crazy exciting.

+I'm a pretty risk-adverse guy, so I won't be quitting my job anytime soon.
+But still, it's exciting to think of the possibilities.

+##### Daily Goals

+Back to earth here, my goals for today are:

+-   Edit Issue #11
+-   Write teaser issue
+-   Watch The Foundation video and decide if I need to redo it
+-   Edit the Landen copy to mention the membership site
+-   Edit copy on the /sign-up page so it's usable